8 Benefits to Beginning Meditation in 2023

 Self-care can take several forms.
-One of the most important things you can do for yourself is to meditate.
-Now, I want you to take a minute and think about all you know about meditation.
+Meditating is one of the most important things you can do for yourself.
+Now, please take a minute and think about all you know about meditation.

 Did cross-legged sitting monks chanting "om" come to mind?
 Don't worry if it did.
 This is common for a lot of people!
-Most people don't even try meditating because of this image.
-They look at me funny when I tell them I want to walk through some meditation techniques.
-Others that do know about meditation don’t think that it will work for them because they have tried before or they think "I can't be that calm or centered.
-I'll certainly fail at meditating.’’
+Most people don't even try meditating because of this.
+Others who know about meditation don't think it will work for them because they have tried it before, or they think, "I can't be that calm or centered.
+I'll certainly fail at meditating."

 So, let's talk about the benefits of meditation: